Straight-line optimality in Bellman's lost-in-a-forest problem for Euclidean balls: Introduction

 \section{Introduction}

-In 1955, Richard Bellman~\cite{bellman} posed the now famous ``Lost~in~a~Forest'' problem, which was since popularised by Finch and Wetzel in \cite{finch}.
+In 1955, Richard Bellman~\cite{bellman} posed the now famous ``Lost~in~a~Forest'' problem, which was later popularised by Finch and Wetzel in \cite{finch}.
 The problem can be phrased as follows: \begin{quote} A hiker is lost in a forest whose shape and dimensions are precisely known to him.
 What is the best path for him to follow to escape from the forest? \end{quote} Bellman's original note proposed two interpretations of ``best''.
 In the first, the \emph{maximum time} to escape is minimised; in the second, the \emph{expected time} is minimised (both assuming a unit-speed path).
 The first interpretation has been studied extensively, with a recent preprint by Deng~\cite{Deng24} proposing a general solution for forest boundaries of any shape.
-The second interpretation, however, has seen shockingly little attention.
-To the best of our knowledge, it has been explored in the literature on only two occasions: in a 1961 paper by Gluss~\cite{Gluss61}, and a more recent work by Finch and Shonder~\cite{Finch16}, who call for more study on the variation.
+The second interpretation, however, has seen surprisingly little attention.
+To the best of our knowledge, it has been explored in the literature on only two occasions: in a 1961 paper by Gluss~\cite{Gluss61}, and a more recent work by Finch and Shonder~\cite{Finch16}, who call for more study on this variation.
 Indeed, Finch and Wetzel's survey~\cite{finch} notes that ``little is known'' about this interpretation, whilst Ward~\cite{Ward08} mentions that it ``generally [has] not been investigated''.
+We speculate that the little attention given to this variation is borne of its difficulty.
+To date, no definitive and unconditional result has been found for \emph{any} domain.